-Coyle Hill State Forest, also known as Allegany #17, totals 2,343 acres.
-This state forest is located in Allegany County in the towns of Belfast and Friendship.
-This area provides opportunities for outdoor recreational activities, such as, hiking, snowmobiling, snowshoeing, camping, hiking, horseback riding, and hunting.
+The 2,343-acre Coyle Hill State Forest provides opportunities for outdoor recreational activities including hiking, snowmobiling, snowshoeing, camping, hiking, horseback riding, and hunting.

 The forest is a source of raw material for New York's forest products industry, which provides employment and income for many New Yorkers.
 It also provides various habitats for many wildlife species such as deer, rabbit, grouse and turkey.